 2. View(s)

-Thailand supports a new co-primary allocation for the AMS(R)S in the frequency band 117.975-136 MHz, while ensuring there is no adverse impact to the existing AM(R)S and does not constrain its planned usage.
-Thailand prefers Method B4 of the CPM Report, however, Thailand may consider Method B1 if the coordination threshold under RR No. 9.14 between AMS(R)S space stations and AM(R)S stations is changed to −148 dB(W/(m2 · 4 kHz)) at the Earth’s surface and within 480 km of a country’s border.
+Thailand supports a new co-primary allocation for the AMS(R)S in the frequency band 117.975-136 MHz, while ensuring no adverse impact to the existing AM(R)S and not constraining its planned usage.
+Thailand prefers Method B4 in the CPM Report.
+However, Thailand may consider Method B1 if the coordination threshold under RR No. 9.14 between AMS(R)S space stations and AM(R)S stations is changed to −148 dB(W/(m2 · 4 kHz)) at the Earth’s surface and within 480 km of a country’s border.

 Agenda Item 1.9: